 - 1) The Rules and Regulations of the CDPHE and Routt County Department of Environmental Health must be complied with during the installation/construction of the system. - 2) Periodic inspections must be made by NWCC at the following points during construction: - a.
-After subgrade excavation, septic/dosing tank and solid PVC pipe installation. - b.
+After subgrade excavation, septic tank and solid PVC pipe installation. - b.
 After placement of chambers and wire mesh, prior to backfilling. - c.
-Upon final completion of the project. - 3) The 4-inch PVC pipe shall conform to ASTM 3034/SDR 35 or better quality. - Soils beneath the pipes entering and leaving a septic or aeration tank, which has been excavated, shall be backfilled in 6 inch lifts and mechanically compacted to a minimum of 95% of the maximum standard Proctor density. - Provide a minimum of 12 inches of soil cover over the septic tank, 18 inches of soil over the chambers and 24 inches of soils cover over all pipes.
+Upon final completion of the project. - 3) The 4-inch PVC pipe shall conform to ASTM 3034/SDR 35 or better quality.
+Schedule 40 pipe is required under any driveway areas. - 4) Soils beneath the pipes entering and leaving a septic or aeration tank, which has been excavated, shall be backfilled in 6 inch lifts and mechanically compacted to a minimum of 95% of the maximum standard Proctor density. - Provide a minimum of 12 inches of soil cover over the septic tank, 18 inches of soil over the chambers and 24 inches of soils cover over all pipes.
 Any piping placed under a driveway or other plowed areas must be Schedule 40 PVC and have a minimum of 48 inches of soil cover or be protected from freezing using insulation or other approved means.
 Manhole and distribution box lids must be exposed at final grades.
 Provide manhole ring or distribution box extensions as needed to reach final grades.
-Insulated lids are required. - 6) Special care should be taken when backfilling the system to prevent disturbance/crushing of the chambers and distribution lines.
+Insulated lids are required. - Special care should be taken when backfilling the system to prevent disturbance/crushing of the chambers and distribution lines.
 In addition, the distribution lines must be carefully bedded to minimize the settlement in these lines. - 7) Surface drainage shall be ditched and diverted away from the soil treatment area and all tanks. - 8) Disturbed surfaces, mounds and berms shall be covered with topsoil and heavily seeded.
-Heavy farm equipment and livestock should be fenced or kept off of the soil treatment area. - Inspection pipes to be constructed of PVC pipe with the portion of the pipe penetrating the gravel being perforated.
-Inspection pipes must be extended to infiltrative surface at bottom of gravel or allow observation of the infiltrative surface at the bottom of the chambers.
+Heavy farm equipment and livestock should be fenced or kept off of the soil treatment area. - 9) Inspection pipes to be constructed of PVC pipe.
+Inspection pipes must be extended to infiltrative surface at the bottom of the chambers.
 Cleanouts must be placed in the solid distribution line upstream of the septic tank at maximum intervals of 100' or above any pipe bends 45 degrees or greater. - 10) It is the responsibility of the owner and the installer to comply with all of the minimum setback requirements in the Regulations.